Jon Jones: Training

 Jones has trained with Team BombSquad out of Cortland, New York, then briefly with the Tristar Gym in Montreal, Canada, and most recently at Jackson's MMA in Albuquerque, New Mexico.
-He also trained as a power-lifter during his suspension from the UFC.
+He has also trained in boxing with trainer Patrick O'Connor.
+During his suspension from the UFC, he trained as a power-lifter.

 Jones's training emphasizes versatility, strength, and technical mastery, ensuring he remains dominant.
 His regimen includes a combination of wrestling drills, striking practice, grappling sessions, and high-intensity functional training, all designed to enhance his overall fight game.
 To refine his striking and transitions, Jones incorporates pad work, sparring, and clinch drills into his routine.
 His training also features explosive strength exercises, plyometrics, and agility drills, which boost his speed and power.